15 ways to make your salon more sustainable [Updated]

 “My clients feel as good as they look when they leave the salon knowing they have done their bit too!”

-“Our industry has a large carbon footprint, so as salon and spa owners we have a duty to do our bit for the planet,” says Kirsty Kianifard, director of Uniquely Organic EcoSpa in Hove.
+“Our industry has a large carbon footprint, so we have a duty to do our bit for the planet,” says Kirsty Kianifard, a wellness coach who previously ran Uniquely Organic EcoSpa in Hove for 13 years (until 2023).
 “Traditionally, the volume of imperishable waste products that we all churn out is vast, so this is a great place to start.”

 With sub-zero waste predicted to be a big trend, Kianifard suggests beginning your eco journey by sourcing supplies like cotton wool, cotton buds, tissue and couch roll ethically, or finding ways to eliminate them completely.